Jana Partners: Activist investing

 JANA applied pressure to Bloomin’ Brands Inc. and eventually won a seat on the board as well as the appointment of a new independent director in 2018.

 In October 2024, Jana announced that it had acquired a 5% stake in American food processor Lamb Weston.
 Jana, working with Continental Grain, was demanding a strategic review of the Lamb Weston's operations and would be seeking seats on the company's board.
 A survey commissioned by Jana found that nearly half of Lamb Weston's top 50 shareholders were in favor of completely replacing the company's board of directors.
 In June 2025, Jana and Lamb Weston reached an agreement in which four of Jana's proposed directors were added to the company's board of directors as well as two other mutually agreed-upon directors, expanding the board from 11 to 13 members.
 At the time of the decision Jana's position in Lamb Weston had grown to 7%.

+In October 2025, Jana announced it had acquired a 9% stake in American theme park and entertainment company Six Flags, partnering with American professional football player Travis Kelce in order to pressure Six Flags to improve its marketing and customer experiences.
+In March 2026, Kelce became Six Flags' brand ambassador, and later in the month, pressured the company to replace its current board chair and explore a possible sale in a memo.
+Six Flags replaced its current board chair Marilyn Spiegel with Richard Hadrill around a week following the memo.